Why Higher Things conferences?

 College Conference Volunteers play an integral role on the Conference staff.
 They are college-aged young adults who volunteer to help manage the Conferences on the ground.
 They work hard and play even harder.
-They are often seasoned Higher Things Conference-goers, but some newbies get their first Higher Things experience as a CCV.
+They are often seasoned Higher Things Conference-goers, but some newbies get their first HT experience as a CCV.
 Application to be a CCV is a very competitive process, we often receive 2-3 times more applicants than needed.

 What kinds of things do CCVs do at the conferences?

-- Registration: Directing groups through the registration check-in, helping to prepare and distribute materials, directing people to dorms and parking areas, break-down of the information table after the end of the conference, etc.
+- REGISTRATION: Directing groups through the registration check-in, helping to prepare and distribute materials, directing people to dorms and parking areas, break-down of the information table after the end of the conference, etc.

-- Speaker Care: CCVs are assigned to a sectional speaker to hand out materials in the sectionals, make sure speakers have any needed food and/or beverages, run AV, remind attendees to text in evaluations, etc.
+- SPEAKER CARE: CCVs are assigned to a sectional speaker to hand out materials in the sectionals, make sure speakers have any needed food and/or beverages, run AV, remind attendees to text in evaluations, etc.

-- Worship: Help setup and breakdown the conference Chapel, crowd control, assist with altar guild duties.
+- WORSHIP: Help setup and breakdown the conference Chapel, crowd control, assist with altar guild duties.

-- Merchandise: Help set-up and break-down as needed.
+- MERCHANDISE: Help set-up and break-down as needed.

-- General: Help supervise activities, give directions, run errands, answer questions, put up signs, etc.
+- GENERAL: Help supervise activities, give directions, run errands, answer questions, put up signs, etc.

-- Photography: Take pictures of everyone having a great time.
+- PHOTOGRAPHY: Take pictures of everyone having a great time.

 - AV: Assist our Media staff with audio/video recording.

 How much is my registration if I am selected as a CCV?